Learning-Based Speed Estimation from Accelerometer-Only Inertial Sensing

 \subsubsection{{ Architecture}}

-The {\bf CarSpeedNet} architecture (shown in Figure \ref{Fig:architecture}) is suited for processing data samples that have a shape of $80 \times 3$, representing 80 sequential data points along 4[s], each with 3 axes of accelerometer inputs.
-Following the input layer, the network features a series of recurrent neural layers, specifically Long Short-Term Memory (LSTM) layers.
-These LSTM layers are effective in capturing long-range dependencies in sequential data.

-The network notably includes a bidirectional LSTM with 100 units, capable of processing data in both directions, thereby greatly enhancing the understanding of the data's context.
-This is followed by a series of standard LSTM layers, with reduced numbers of units (50, 20, 20, 20), each carefully preserving the sequence of the data.

-Between these LSTM layers, Batch Normalization is applied consistently.
-This approach normalizes the activations from the previous layer in each batch, significantly reducing internal covariate shifts and improving the network's training speed and stability.

-As the network moves past the recurrent layers, it transitions to a convolutional stage, specifically using one-dimensional convolutions (Conv1D).
-This part of the architecture, comprising three Conv1D layers with 64, 64, and 32 filters each, a kernel size of 3, and 'same' padding, is designed for effective feature extraction from sequential data.
-These convolutional layers are each followed by a Rectified Linear Unit (ReLU) activation function, introducing non-linearity to the network and enabling it to learn more complex data patterns.

-The architecture reaches its final stage with two fully connected (Dense) layers.
-The first Dense layer, with 32 units activated by the ReLU function, further processes and interprets the features extracted by previous layers.
-The concluding layer, a single Dense unit, is the speed estimation output.
+The {\bf CarSpeedNet} architecture processes 80 sequential data points from 3-axis accelerometer inputs over 4 seconds (shown in Figure \ref{Fig:architecture}).
+It features bidirectional LSTM layers, including one with 100 units, capturing long-range dependencies in both directions.
+The following four LSTM layers further refine the temporal information.
+Batch Normalization is applied throughout to improve training stability, with reduced numbers of units (50, 20, 20, 20).
+After the LSTM layers, the model uses three Conv1D layers for feature extraction with 64, 64, and 32 filters each, a constant kernel size of 3, followed by a fully connected layer with 32 parameters, with the final layer outputting the speed estimation.
+A Rectified Linear Unit (ReLU) \cite{nair2010rectified} activation function was applied between the layers.